MicrosoftDocs/azure-stack-docs/azure-stack/partner/azure-stack-vaas-validate-oem-package.md

 ### Generate package blob URL for VaaS

 When creating a **Package Validation** workflow in the VaaS portal, you will need to provide a URL to the Azure Storage blob containing your package.
-Some *interactive* tests, including **Monthly AzureStack Update Verification** and **OEM Extension Package Verification**, also require a URL to package blobs.
+Some *interactive* tests, including **Monthly Azure Stack Hub Update Verification** and **OEM Extension Package Verification**, also require a URL to package blobs.

 #### Handling container access level